New to the School and interested in enrolling? Learn more here.

 Where can I find a list of classes and ensembles offered by the School?

 For an overview of the School and its offerings, view our catalog.

 Use the links below to view or download up-to-date listings of our 2023-24 class and ensemble offerings which includes class descriptions, meeting days and times.

 Does the Music School offer financial aid?

-Swiss musician, educator and composer Émile Jacques-Dalcroze developed Dalcroze Eurhythmics – also known as the Dalcroze Method – an approach to learning and teaching music through natural body movement.
-Underlying his methodology was the belief that at the core of musical experience is rhythm, which is embodied in movement and gesture.
+Swiss musician, educator and composer Émile Jaques Dalcroze developed Dalcroze Eurhythmics – also known as the Dalcroze Method – an approach to learning and teaching music through natural body movement.
+Underlying his methodology was the belief that at the core of the musical experience is rhythm, which is embodied in movement and gesture.